TypeFox/monaco-languageclient/docs/basic-usage/getting-started.md

 fileSystemProvider.registerFile(new RegisteredMemoryFile(fileUri, jsonContent));
 registerFileSystemOverlay(1, fileSystemProvider);
 ```
 Creates an in-memory file system so the editor has a "file" to work with.
-This is required for language servers to function properly.
+This is required for language servers to function properly, as it needs a file system provider to access your files.

 ### WebSocket Connection
 ```typescript